oweb36/mws-docs/Characters/Air Conditioners/KaHLium.md

 His younger sister is [MHeLy](MHeLy.md).

+KaHLium is the second most intelligent person in the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).

 ## Personality

 KaHLium is a level-headed person.
 He is not that insane, but not that chill.
 He is your average person.
 He just wants to be normal, that is it.
 Please don't make him that unique, he doesn't like that.
 KaHLium is also a serious person, who doesn't exactly tolerate no-nonsense things.
 This trait might conflict with others.